greghendershott/frog/README.md

 If you post has any section headings (e.g. `# Heading Level 1`, `##
 Heading level 2`), then an "On this page" table-of-contents is automatically generated and placed in the left side bar.

+Twitter and Google+ buttons are placed on each post page.

+Optional: If your `.frogrc` has a Disqus shortname, then Disqus comments are automatically included.

+Optional: If your `.frogrc` has Google Analytics account information, then the appropriate tracking code is automatically inserted.

 ### The `DRAFT` tag